 Where do I set up my new Cricut Explore or Cricut Maker?

-Tip: If you are a more visual person and prefer video, I have a free mini-course that walks you through the entire process of setting up and using a new Cricut — enroll for free at https://jennifermaker.com/love-your-cricut
+Tip: If you are a more visual person and prefer video, I have a free series of online classes that walks you through the entire process of setting up and using a new Cricut — sign up for free at https://makeracademy.com/cricutkickoff

 I recommend you put your new machine somewhere near your computer or where you’ll be using a connected device, such as your tablet.
 And you also need to be within range of a power outlet.
 I set mine up on a set of shelves to the right of my desk, so it’s actually within arm’s reach.
 I LOVE having my Cricut here because while my Cricut Explore Air 2 doesn’t have to be physically connected to my computer (because it is wireless), I do need to be near it to load and unload mats and press the buttons.
 Having the Cricut to one side or another of you — or even behind you — is ideal.
 If you can, keep it within arm’s reach — you will thank yourself later for this!
 You also need space in front of and behind the Cricut for the mats to move in and out of, at least 10″ in both directions.

-You also need at least 10 inches above the top of your machine.
+You also need at least 10 inches behind your machine (for the mats to move back to as they are cutting) and 10 inches above the top of your machine.
 You need room to open the lid and put in things like pens and a scoring stylus.

 How do I set up my new Cricut?